Book Review: QED – The Strange Theory of Light and Matter

-This particular book is based on three lectures that Richard Feynman gave on the topic of Quantum Electrodynamics (QED), the Strange Theory of Light and Matter, which won him the Nobel prize for physics in 1965 along with two colleagues Julian Schwinger and Shin’ichirō Tomonaga.
+This book is based on three lectures that Richard Feynman gave on Quantum Electrodynamics (QED), the Strange Theory of Light and Matter, which won him the Nobel Prize for physics in 1965 along with two colleagues Julian Schwinger and Shin’ichirō Tomonaga.

-The subject of quantum mechanics is not highly relevant in our everyday activities but it has gained wide interest because of the magnificent strides that were made in the last couple of years by Quantum Computing machines.
+The subject of quantum mechanics is not highly relevant to our everyday activities.
+Still, it has gained wide interest because of Quantum Computing machines’ magnificent strides in the last couple of years.

 Some of these machines are now commercialised and can perform optimization problems called Quantum Annealing.

 Chapter 2: Photons – Particles of Light